bseltz-cohesity/scripts/sql/restoreSQLv2/README.md

 * -sourceDBnames: (optional) One or more databases to restore (e.g. MyDB or MYINSTANCE/MyDB) (comma separated)
 * -sourceDBList: (optional) Text file of databases to restore (e.g. MyDB or MYINSTANCE/MyDB) (one per line)
 * -allDBs: (optional) restore all databases from specified server/instance
+* -newerThan: (optional) when restoring allDBs, only include databases backed up in the last X days
 * -includeSystemDBs: (optional) also restore system DBs (master, model, msdb)

 ## Target Parameters